Original Articles

 Soo Young Oh, Chan Wook Kim, Seonok Kim, Min Hyun Kim, Young Il Kim, Jong Lyul Lee, Yong Sik Yoon, In Ja Park, Seok-Byung Lim, Chang Sik Yu

 Clinical Colorectal Cancer.2024; 23(2): 135.
-CrossRef - Is it possible to use colon stenting as part of the implementation of the early rehabilitation after surgery concept in the surgical treatment of patients with colon cancer complicated by obstructive intestinal obstruction?
-Review
+CrossRef - Can we use colon stenting in accelerated recovery programs for surgical treatment colon cancer complicated by obstructive intestinal obstruction?
+A literature review

 Saday A. Aliyev, Emil S. Aliyev